-- The best time to fish is at night, and it’s best to avoid save scumming (that will take much longer).
+- The best time to fish is at night, and it’s best to avoid save scumming (that takes much longer).
 As you visit the fishing pond, you’ll earn points, which you can use to purchase better bait and fishing equipment for the next session.
-You can also buy an upgraded fishing rod from a store in Shibuya’s Underground Mall.
+You can also buy an upgraded fishing rod from a sports shop in Shibuya’s Underground Mall.

 - More fish appear during snow warnings, which can only happen during the third semester.
 This means that the most optimal time to fish is both at night and during the third semester.

 - For Bookworm, you must read a total of 40 books.
 In the perfect schedule listed above, you’ll read every book in the game.
 This should be more than enough to get you the award.

 - To obtain the Arcade☆Addict award, you’ll need to win a total of 5 prizes from the crane game in the Akihabara arcade.
 Again, the schedule listed above covers this and tells you which days the crane game changes its stock.